Graduate Program Overview

 Individualized programs, personalized mentoring by faculty, and small classes allow for exceptional learning opportunities.

-A thesis is required for music education students (3 hours).
-A thesis option (6 hours) may be chosen for performance and conducting, but is not required.
+A thesis is required for students pursuing Music Education (Choral/K-12 General Music of Instrumental/K-12 General Music) concentrations (3 hours).
+A thesis option (6 hours) may be chosen for other music concentrations, but is not required.
 Thesis Guidelines can be found here.

 RESEARCH LITERACY REQUIREMENT